cecid/hermes-docs/docs/source/web_service_communication.rst

 The element ``<messageInfo>`` inside the SOAP body is using namespace URI ``http://service.as2.edi.cecid.hku.hk/``.

-A sample SOAP response for the status web service is shown below:
+A sample SOAP response is shown below:

 .. code-block:: xml